Best Kitchen Scale of 2021

 The GreaterGoods Digital Food Scale is small and sleek.
 The small construction and grey color scheme virtually disappear in any kitchen; we appreciate this.
 In our accuracy test, it was an average performer.
 Average accuracy, in this case, is pretty darn good.
 A one-gram error here and there will hardly be noticed in any normal kitchen or home use.

 The CR2032 battery is fairly common but not as standard as the AAA batteries that others employ.
 You might have CR2032 batteries around, but you are sure to have AAAs in hand.
 Thankfully, batteries in a kitchen scale last a long time.
 In our repeated, head-to-head boot-up races, the GreaterGoods scored near the bottom of the pack.
 It differs from our leader by almost one second.
-This may seem minor, but in application, this can mean the difference between actually using your scale for portion control versus skipping that step in your meal preparations.
+This may seem minor, but in the application, this can mean the difference between actually using your scale for portion control versus skipping that step in your meal preparations.
 Boot up time is one of the biggest differentiators in this otherwise pretty comparable category of consumer electronics.
 When weighing your food is an optional but valuable step, having a scale that boots up quickly removes a potential barrier to executing that task.
 This is for those that are looking for a smaller scale offered at a good price.